PenguinRage/java-tech-task/README.md

 ### API Documentation
-Once LunchApplication is running, API documentation on executing API requests can be found at localhost:8080/swagger-ui.html
+Once LunchApplication is running, further API documentation on executing API requests can be found at localhost:8080/swagger-ui.html

 ##### Get Recipe By Title
 `````